-So, what exactly does Mwebaza do?
+What does the Mwebaza Foundation do?

 We lead cross-cultural education activities and teach global studies curricula to students in Uganda and Colorado.
 Through these cultural exchange activities, students explore who they are, celebrate cultures, and discover solutions to global issues.